 Workers perform standard shifts of 8 hours per day and have standard working years of 220 days per year.
 However, some tasks such as sampling and maintenance are expected to be short duration events.
+Human factors not influenced by risk management

-Respiration volume under conditions of use10m3/d (default value for a worker breathing for an 8h work day in RIP 3.2).
+Respiration volume under conditions of use $10m^3/d$ (default value for a worker breathing for an 8h work day in RIP 3.2).